Calls are now closed for applications.

 - You must possess a PhD degree or have at least four years of full-time equivalent research experience since obtaining your university diploma, with reference date being the call deadline.
 In the latter case, the research experience is measured from the time when the researcher obtained a degree allowing them to embark on a doctorate.
 This experience must be documented by the employment contracts or equivalent.

 - Mobility requirements depend on the chosen fellowship scheme.
-In both cases, in order to be eligible you must not have resided or carried out your main activity (work, studies, etc.) in the country of the host organisation for more than 12 months in the last 3 years immediately prior to the Call deadline.
+In both cases, in order to be eligible you must not have resided or carried out your main activity (work, studies, etc.) in Norway for more than 12 months in the last 3 years immediately prior to the Call deadline.

 - Complete application